The norms for symmetric and antisymmetric tensor products of the weighted shift operators: Introduction

-However the norms of symmetric products and antisymmetric products of bounded operators are much more complicated.
-For example, in \cite[Proposition 7.2]{GA}, Garcia, O'Loughlin and Yu estimated the norms of symmetric product of diagonal operators $\mathbb A_1$ and $\mathbb A_2$, and the sharpness of the following estimates was obtained:
+However the spectra and norms of symmetric tensor products and antisymmetric tensor products of bounded operators are much more complicated.
+For example, in \cite[Proposition 7.2]{GA}, Garcia, O'Loughlin and Yu estimated the norms of symmetric tensor product of diagonal operators $\mathbb A_1$ and $\mathbb A_2$, and the sharpness of the following estimates was obtained:

-moreover, they raised a series of problems aimed at exploring the norms and spectrums of symmetric and antisymmetric product of operators.
+moreover, they raised a series of problems aimed at exploring the norms and spectra of symmetric and antisymmetric tensor product of operators.
 To continue, let $\{e_i\}_{i=0}^\infty$ be an orthonormal basis(ONB for short) of a complex Hilbert space $\cal H$. {\it In what follows, we always assume that the weight $\alpha=\{\alpha_i\}_{i=0}^\infty$ is convergent}.
-Let $S_{\alpha}$ be a weighted shift operator on $\cal H$ with the weight $\alpha$, defined by which was deeply studied in \cite{Shields}.
-In particular, $S$ is the forward shift operator with the constant weight $\alpha_i=1$, for $i\in\mathbb N$.
-The following problems were raised in \cite{GA}.
+Let \( S_{\alpha} \) be a weighted shift operator on \(\mathcal{H}\) with weights \(\alpha\), defined by